-A: Holders of record of Intevac's Common Stock at the close of business on March 26, 2019 (the "Record Date") are entitled to receive notice of and to vote their shares at the Annual Meeting.
+A: Holders of record of Intevac's Common Stock at the close of business on the Record Date are entitled to receive notice of and to vote their shares at the Annual Meeting.
 Such stockholders are entitled to cast one vote for each share of Common Stock held as of the Record Date.

-At the Record Date, we had 22,960,131 shares of our Common Stock outstanding and entitled to vote at the Annual Meeting, held by 79 stockholders of record.
-We believe that approximately 4,089 beneficial owners hold shares through brokers, fiduciaries and nominees.
+At the Record Date, there were 24,095,965 shares of our Common Stock outstanding and entitled to vote at the Annual Meeting, held by 73 stockholders of record.
+We believe that approximately 4,026 beneficial owners hold shares through brokers, fiduciaries and nominees.
 No shares of Intevac's preferred stock were outstanding.